lmeunier/flaskup/README.rst

 ~~~~~~~~

 - `FLASKUP_UPLOAD_FOLDER`: the root folder where you want to store uploaded files (default: /tmp/flaskup).
-- `FLASKUP_MAX_DAYS`: the maximim number of days a file will be available, the file will be deleted after MAX_DAYS days (default: 30).
+- `FLASKUP_MAX_DAYS`: the maximum number of days a file will be available, the file will be deleted after FLASKUP_MAX_DAYS days (default: 30).
+- `FLASKUP_KEY_LENGTH`: the lenght of the generated key used to identify a file (default: 6 -- more than 2 billions keys)
+- `FLASKUP_DELETE_KEY_LENGTH`: the length of the generated key used to authenticate the owner of a file before deleting it (default: 4 -- more than 1 million keys)

 Flask
 ~~~~~